ABZ-Aaron/DataEngineerZoomCamp/README.md

 Each week I worked through a series of [videos](https://youtube.com/playlist?list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb) and followed this up with homework exercises.

 See my final project [here](https://github.com/ABZ-Aaron/Reddit-API-Pipeline).
-I've condensed much of my learning from the bootcamp into this project, documenting the step I took.
+I've condensed much of my learning from the bootcamp into this project, documenting the steps I took.

 ## The Task